![]() | |

 Samuel Allen (b.1632) in 1704 |

-789 & 790 - Israel Rust b.
-1643 in Hingham; d.
-1712 in Northampton and Rebecca Clark, b.
-1649 in Dorchester MA; d.
-1733 in Northampton
+789 & 790 - Israel Rust b.1643 in Hingham; d.1712 in Northampton and Rebecca Clark, b.1649 in Dorchester MA; d.1733 in Northampton

 Israel died without a will, so an inventory of his belongings was filed with the town when he family divided up the property.
 His property seems to be very typical of the other wills I saw from around this time (1712).
 In addition to 18 acres, a house, a barn, 2 yokes of oxen, 2 cows, and three horses, he owned:

-791 & 792 - Preserved Clapp, b.
-1643, d.
-1720 in Northampton and Sarah Newbury b.
-1650 in Windsor, CT, do.
-1716 in Northampton
+791 & 792 - Preserved Clapp, b.1643, d.1720 in Northampton and Sarah Newbury b.1650 in Windsor, CT, d.1716 in Northampton

-793 & 794 - Samuel Bartlett b.
-1639, d.
-1712 in Northampton, and Sarah Baldwin b.
-1653 in Milford Connecticut, d.
-1717 in Northampton
+793 & 794 - Samuel Bartlett b.1639, d.1712 in Northampton, and Sarah Baldwin b.1653 in Milford Connecticut, d.1717 in Northampton

-795 & 796 - Thomas Strong, b.
-1637; d.
-1689, Northampton and Rachel Holton b.
-1637 in Northampton; d.
-1689 New Haven.
+795 & 796 - Thomas Strong, b.1637; d.1689, Northampton and Rachel Holton b.1637 in Northampton; d.1689 New Haven.

 Some records show Thomas Strong as a "trooper under Major Mason in 1658."
 The images that some Ancestry members shared with that information have to do with cavalry.
 That is as much as I know.

-799 & 800 - Thomas Wells b.
-1620 England; d.
-1676 Hadley, MA and Mary Beardsley, b.
-1631 Hartford, CT; d.
-1690 Hadley, MA
+799 & 800 - Thomas Welles b.1620 England; d.1676 Hadley, MA and Mary Beardsley, b.1631 Hartford, CT; d.1690 Hadley, MA

 I don't know who Fredrick B. Wickman of Amherst was, or why he kept a record about the Wells family or when he wrote it (some of the spelling is archaic), but a document on Ancestry contains this detailed account of making a living on the colonial frontier:

-801 & 802 - John Strong, b.
-1605 in Somerset, England; d.
-1699 Northampton, MA and Abigail Ford, b.
-1605 Somerset, England, d.
-1688 Northampton
+801 & 802 - John Strong, b.1605 in Somerset, England; d.1699 Northampton, MA and Abigail Ford, b.1605 Somerset, England, d.1688 Northampton

 John seems to be among the most honored and respected of our ancestors among the early settlers of Massachusetts.
 This book, The History of the Descendants of Elder John Strong,